kobelover/servlet/README.md

-# servlet
+# why
-this is java servlet api 4.0  test

-# this is demo for understand java servlet 4.0 demo
+ Java Servlet is the foundation web specification in the Java Enterprise Platform, this is demo for understand Java Servlet 4.0 API,

+## HelloWorld
+set env